AmanGuptAnalytics/Project-Two-Bitcoin-Covid-Timeseries-Comparison/README.md

 ## Problem Statement:

 Bitcoin is a volatile cryptocurrency, and its variations cannot be predicted.
 However, the Corona Virus COVID-19 significantly impacted the world economy.
-So we were curious to know what COVID-19 effect Bitcoin Prices.
+So we were curious to know how COVID-19 effected Bitcoin Prices.
 To answer this question, we decided to do an end-to-end project which could ingest daily COVID-19 cases from the top 9 economies of the world and also ingest the everyday Bitcoin prices from Coin Ranking API.

 ## Project Setup